dennis-fast/LFI_StableDiffusion/README.md

 Both of them are changed a little for a couple of times to generate different images.
 After the generation of the images, the images were manually observed to understand the level of structural similarity.

 However, SSIM was used as the primary evaluation metric.
-The SSIM score shows that the similarity between the generated images are high, which was the main purpose of the work.
+The SSIM score shows that the similarity between the generated images is high which was the main purpose of the work.

 **Evaluation metrics**: SSIM score was used to evalutate the similiraty of the generated images